ntu-aris/MMAUD/README.md

 If you have some inquiry, please raise an [issue](https://github.com/ntu-aris/MMAUD/issues) on github.

+# Thanks
+Each part of the code is obtained separately from a different source.
+Please help cite their corresponding works accordingly.

 # Licence
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is intended for non-commercial academic use.